Broader Impacts Phase 2 Discussions // Image Segmentation

 We’ll have a brief debrief following the activity and before starting in on Studio time.

-Image Segmentation Basics
+Image Segmentation Basics (For Your Consideration)

 During this unit we’ve been discussing classical methods for parsing images and extracting keypoints, creating descriptors, and performing the correspondence task.
 For your consideration today, here is a brief set of materials which cover the concept of image segmentation, which encompasses a variety of techniques with the goal of subdividing an image into regions.